hashicorp/consul/website/source/docs/guides/kubernetes-reference.html.md

 To use an existing Consul cluster to manage services in Kubernetes, Consul clients can be deployed within the Kubernetes cluster.
-This will also allow Kubernetes services to be synced to Consul.
+This will also allow Kubernetes-defined services to be synced to Consul.
 This design allows Consul tools such as envconsul, consul-template, and more to work on Kubernetes.
 It will also register each Kubernetes node with the Consul catalog for full visibility into your infrastructure.